OpenFieldAutomation-OFA/ros-weed-control/ofa_ikfast_plugin/README.md

 # ofa_ikfast_plugin
-This package contains the IKFast plugin for the ofa_robot arm.
+This package contains the IKFast plugin for the `ofa_robot`.

 ## Update Plugin
 After every change in the URDF file this plugin has to be updated.
 Otherwise, the inverse kinematics are not calculated correctly.